-The unique blend of east and west has cultivated the Philippines in both appearance and culture.
-The Filipino character is a melting pot of cultures that create a fascinating society.
-The locals' spirit of kinship or bayanihan is said to have come from their Malay ancestors, their piousness from the Spanish influence, and the close-knit family relations from the Chinese.
+The unique blend of East and West has shaped the appearce and culture of the Philippines.
+Filipino character is a melting pot of influences that create a fascinating society.
+The spirit of kinship, or bayanihan, is said to have come from Malay ancestors, piousness from Spanish influence, and close-knit family relations from Chinese heritage.

 Filipino society is conservative and places great importance on family values.
-Although geographically a part of Southeast Asia, the country has strong European and American cultural ties.
-This means that many aspects of the culture will be familiar to Western expats, and it will not take long for them to feel at home.
-Nevertheless, expats will probably experience some level of culture shock in the Philippines.
+Although geographically part of Southeast Asia, the country has strong European and American cultural ties due to its colonial history.
+This means that many aspects of the culture may feel familiar, and settling in can be relatively smooth.
+Still, you should expect to experience some level of culture shock in the Philippines.

-With time and effort, new arrivals will soon see and appreciate the Filipino people’s distinct character and positive outlook on life.
-Other nationalities have commended the Filipinos for their hospitable and welcoming nature, particularly with foreign visitors.
+With time and effort, you will soon come to appreciate the Filipino people’s distinct character and positive outlook on life.
+Filipinos are widely recognised for their hospitality and welcoming nature, particularly toward international visitors.

 Language in the Philippines